 Giving feedback

 Feedback is how Aparture learns what you actually care about.
-Small signals — stars, dismisses, short notes on papers, corrections on filter verdicts, general comments on a briefing — build up quietly as you use the tool.
+Small signals — stars, dismisses, short notes on papers, corrections on filter verdicts, general comments on a briefing, observations about a scoring round — build up quietly as you use the tool.
 Later, you can hand them to a flow that proposes edits to your profile: it reads everything you've marked and suggests specific changes, which you accept or reject per change.
 None of this is required for usable briefings on day one, but it's the main way the system evolves past your starter profile.

 ★ Star